open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 - Use a domain-specific attribute
 - Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

-**[3]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
+**[3] `messaging.batch.message_count`:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
 When a messaging client library supports both batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.

 **[4]:** If the span describes an operation on a batch of messages.

-**[5]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+**[5] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

 **[6]:** If span describes operation on a single message or if the value applies to all messages in the batch.

-**[7]:** If a custom value is used, it MUST be of low cardinality.
+**[7] `messaging.operation.type`:** If a custom value is used, it MUST be of low cardinality.

 **[8]:** If delivery count is available and is bigger than 0.

-**[9]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[9] `server.address`:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[10]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[10] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):